amrlabib/javascript-essentials/IIFE.md

 #### Example 5.0:

-In this example we will show the differences between declaration, expressions and the result of immediately invoking them.
+In this example we will show the difference between immediately invoking declaration and expression.

 ```javascript